 Subject matter covered:

-Proper back country travel preparation on avalanche terrain
+- Proper back country travel preparation in avalanche terrain

 Note: Agenda may vary with field conditions and group abilities